luc-github/ESP3D/README.md

 <img src=https://raw.githubusercontent.com/luc-github/ESP3D/master/images/RADDS/RADDS.png><br>

 ##Contribution/customization
-To modifying and Testing tpl files a local tool has been created by [j0hnlittle](https://github.com/j0hnlittle) to avoid to upload everytime your tpl files just to see the results of your modifications.
+To modifying and Testing tpl files a local tool has been created by [j0hnlittle](https://github.com/j0hnlittle) to avoid to upload every time your tpl files just to see the results of your modifications.
 It is a python script (2.7+) located in tools directory, launch it: python server.py, then open browser: http://localhost:8080
 It will display the web ui and allow some navigation

 To style the code before pushing PR please use [astyle --style=otbs *.h *.cpp *.ino](http://astyle.sourceforge.net/)